pensjonatus/flash-fiction/blog/society-is-a-hole.md

 ---
-title: 'Society is a Hole'
+title: Society is a Hole
 date: '2015-10-27'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "And the motherfucker cut me off.
 No blinkers, he just jumped lanes and cut me